dwclark/groovy-performance/README.md

 ### Using YourKit

-Performance issues will run in a continuous loop to facilitate attaching a profiler.
+`PerformanceIssues` will run in a continuous loop to facilitate attaching a profiler.
 I launch the process using the following command: `java -cp <path_to_groovy_installation>/lib/groovy-2.4.7.jar:. perf.PerformanceIssues`.
 Do the following to profile the application:

 1. Launch YourKit
 2. In the upper left corner YourKit will list the Java processes running on your machine.
-Click on it to attach.
+Click on the process you just started to attach.
+You may have to kill your IDE and the gradle daemon to see clearly which process is yours.
-3. Click on the tool bar icon that says *Start CPU Profiling.
+3. Click on the tool bar icon that says *Start CPU Profiling*.
 4. Wait for YourKit to gather data.
 Note, the time listed by YourKit is not clock time, but the total amount of CPU time consumed.
 So if you have 8 cores and you are using all of them you will accumulate approximately 8 seconds of data for every second of wall time.
 5. Click the *capture snapshot* button.
-6. Click *open*
+6. Click *Open*
 7. Use the *Call Tree* and *Hot Spots* to locate suspicious looking code
 8. Modify your code, recompile, and re-run.
-9. Did you do any better, go back to step #2 and find out.
+9. Did you do any better? go back to step #2 and find out.

 "Suspcious looking code" is very vague, but basically any line of code that you didn't expect to see or can't justify is grounds for suspicion.
 It may turn out that the code is needed, but you need to work by process of elimination to see if you can make the code faster.
-Examples of suspicious looking code would be code numeric code that spends lots of time doing string manipulation.
+Examples of suspicious looking code would be numeric code that spends lots of time doing string manipulation.
 A common source of groovy performance issues are the groovy "magic" methods that are injected into your code to make it, well, Groovy.

 ### Using JD-GUI